UON's civil and structural engineering subjects in world top 100

 4 years full-time or part-time equivalent up to 10 years maximum.

 Face to Face

 Map the world from outer space.
-Surveying engineering.

-At UON we train engineers capable of meeting the biggest global challenges.
+At UON we train surveyors capable of meeting the biggest global challenges.
 As a surveyor you could work as a geodesist analysing polar motion and measuring the movements of the earth’s crust.
 You might be involved in preparation for the building of a new tunnel.
 Or you could work with local government, mapping flood areas and contributing to disaster preparedness.

 What is surveying?
 Surveyors specialise in the measurement, management, analysis and display of spatial information describing the Earth and its physical features.
 Surveyors work on the local and global scale, on projects as diverse as the planning of local facilities, to the prediction of earthquakes and mapping of the ocean floor.

 Build critical technical and engineering skills through courses in:

 Connect with industry through guest lectures and interdisciplinary projects solving real world problems.
 Gain invaluable practical experience through your industry placement.